Car Accident Guide For Out-Of-Towners

 We can help

-We work on a contingency basis, which means that if we cannot collect your settlement money, we will not be paid, and you will not owe us anything.
+We work on a contingency basis, which means that if we cannot collect your car accident injury compensation, we will not be paid, and you will not owe us anything.

 If Nevada is not your home state, but you got injured in a car accident in Las Vegas or Nevada, call our office at 702-432-1000 and ask to speak with a car accident injury attorney.